LambdaColdStorage/gpt-tf2-keras/README.md

 ```

-The following command fine-tunes the 355M model for 5 epochs and 2000 steps per epoch on the `CoQA` dataset:
+The following command fine-tunes the 355M model for five epochs and 2000 steps per epoch on the `CoQA` dataset:

 ```